Man given suspended sentence

 According to the facts of the case, the accused’s wife wanted to go to a nearby village but the accused did not like the idea.

-He further suspected that his wife was having an extramarital affair and demanded she reveals the name of the person that she was chatting with on Facebook.
+He further suspected that his wife was having an extramarital affair and demanded she reveal the name of the person that she was chatting with on Facebook.

 His wife denied the allegation and as a result, the accused punched his wife.